Feral Druid 10.2.7 Guide

 Back to our Feral Druid Tier Set.
 Now that you learned how to obtain the tier set, let's see some set bonuses and particularities, shall we?

-The Druid Tier set is called Lost Landcaller's Vesture.
+The Druid Tier set is called Benevolent Embersage's Guidance.
 For the Feral spec, it comes with the following bonuses for two pieces and four pieces equipped:

 In the table below, we present you the sources for Feral Druid Tier Set items: